 [The person completes the consent form, highlighting the date the test is done.]

-First, fill in the consent form on the back of the letter.
+First, fill in the consent form.

 It's important you write the date you do the test.